SuperSimpleDev/react-course/1-links.md

 https://github.com/SuperSimpleDev/installation-instructions/blob/main/nodejs.md

 **Note:** this course works with NodeJS version 20 or higher.<br>
-To check your version of NodeJS, run the command `node -v` in your command line.
+To check your version of NodeJS, run the command `node -v` in your command line.<br>
+If the version is lower than 20, you'll need to re-install a higher version of NodeJS.

 ### Version of `npx create-vite`
 Here's the version of create-vite we're going to use to set up React: